markuspg/EcoLabLib/doc/doc.md

 Some laboratories need some repeatedly printed files, e.g. language tests or blank receipts.
 Such files can be stored in a sub directory *preprints* in the EcoLabLib installation directory.
 For full functionality this folder should also be created.

 On Linux it is sufficient to build this project from *Qt Creator* and afterwards run *make install* as root in the build directory.
 Afterwards 'Labcontrol' can be built.

+Since *EcoLabLib* listens on the port configured via the *server_port* variable for incoming client connections, it should be verified, that this port is not blocked by a firewall on the network device used for client connections.